MainulDip/iOS-study/107-best-practices.md

 ### API Key Managements Secured/Production Phase:
 For apps those are intended to be published into app store, API key should never be stored into publicly available App's file.
-The should be stored into backend server, and app should use a bunch of secret keys as rotation.
+They should be stored into backend server, and app should use a bunch of secret keys as rotation.
 Never include your API keys in published apps